Guest post by John Schaub, author of Building Wealth One House at a Time, Updated & Expanded.

 Banks require investors who want to borrow to make a down payment, often 20 percent, and require good credit.
 They will only loan 80 percent of the purchase price or appraisal, whichever is lower.
 If you buy a house worth $200,000 for $150,000, they will only loan you 80 percent of the $150,000.

 When you find a bargain, it is often because the sellers need to sell right away.
 If they could wait ninety days, they would and probably sell for more.

 Unfortunately, banks will not make you a new loan in a few days.
 Borrowing from a bank takes longer and costs more than other sources.
 When you borrow from a bank you will pay high closing costs and they will charge you the current retail rate of interest.
-The paperwork you are required to sign will protect the bank, and if you read the fine print, you give them the right to take other assets that you own if you cannot repay the debt.

 HERE ARE 5 THINGS YOUR BANKER WON’T TELL YOU: